dguari1/Emotrics/README.md

 (this application was tested on macOS Sierra, if it doesn't work in your MAC computer, you would need to use Emotrics via source code).

 Instructions (for Windows):
 Download the .zip file and unzip it.
 This will create a folder called Emotrics, localize the executable file Emotrics.exe.
 Double click on it and the app should start.
-Depending on your computer this might take a minute or so.
+Depending on your computer this can take up to a minute.

 Instruction (for Mac):
 Download the .zip file and unzip it.
 This will create a compressed folder called Emotrics_for_MAC.app.
 Double click on it and the app should start.
-Depending on your computer this might take a minute or so.
+Depending on your computer this can take up to a minute.